And the good news is, while we were celebrating Christmas, deals like these were getting better!

 You’ll need an excellent credit score to be accepted for any of these deals.
 But if you are unsure of yours, you can apply for a copy of your report via our credit monitoring channel.

-Using our Smart Search tool will give you an indication if you will be accepted or not without leaving a footprint on your credit file.
+Using our Eligibility Checker tool will give you an indication if you will be accepted or not without leaving a footprint on your credit file.
 When you get to our balance transfer tables, simply click on the button that says: 'Will I get this card?'

 What’s the verdict?